cookies-xor-cream/HugoTest/content/posts/poetry/wip/attack-and-decay-discrete-signals-processing.md

 ---

 Her eyes, like a pike, ran me through
-The weight of her face drove the spine
+the weight of her face drove the spine
-As it skewed.
+as it skewed.

 I got a cut on my face, a dotted redline,
-Gaps drawn as reminders of our
+gaps drawn as reminders of our
-Missing time.
+missing time.

 A telltale sign, from a telltale heart,
-The look disassembled me, took
+the look disassembled me, took
-Me apart.
+me apart.

 Guess I've found myself whisked back,
-Spirited away, dreamt away to the start,
+spirited away, dreamt away to the start,
-Nothing left to do but pray.
+nothing left to do but pray.

 But I'm not one for prayer, if I need someone
 I'll ring them up, until the hesitation hits that